verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/README.md

 - you want to use an SSL certificate on your site from a trusted certificate authority (also covered).
 Or
 - you want something more memorable than typing the IP address every time you want to view your site

-See separate sub-page on this at https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/blob/main/Connect-first-domain-and-set-up-ssl.md and come back here after.
+See separate sub-page on this repository at https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/blob/main/Connect-first-domain-and-set-up-ssl.md and come back here after.

 ## Step 9 (optional): connect your second or subsequent domain and set up SSL
 You may wish to set up more than one site.
 In that case, you will want to server your other site at a different domain name, still at the same server.
 Apache is designed to be easily able to do that.

-See the separate sub-page on this at TODO
+See the separate sub-page on this repository at https://github.com/verachell/Tutorial-Easy-customizable-Apache-server-setup-without-email/blob/main/connect-second-or-subsequent-domain-and-add-ssl.md